BirdiePeep/CppCSharpBridge/README.md

 # Overview

 This project aids in the process of bridging C++ and Mono C# code.
-The code compiles into a executable that takes a list of interface files and generates both C++ and C# which bind the two languages using the Mono API.
+The code compiles into a executable that reads in interface files and generates binding C++ and C# files.
+Once generated those files are all that is needed to bridge the languages.
 This tool is designed to be simple and to the point, not requiring any external libraries or complicated make process.

 # Features